- Faculty

 Biography

 I am the director of Waseda University Institute of Language and Speech Science.
-The institute has hosted several domestic and international conferences, and it has a phonetics laboratory equipped with two soundproof rooms and other experimental facilities.
-I am also currently the head of the International Exchange Committee of the Phonetic Society of Japan.
+The institute has a phonetics laboratory equipped with two soundproof rooms and other experimental facilities, and it has also hosted several conferences, both domestic and international.
+Currently, I am also working as an associate editor of the international phonetic journal “Phonetica”, and as a member of 100th Anniversary Commemoration Committee of the Phonetic Society of Japan.

 Major Works / Publications Awards